 Most Enrolled Agents are reputable, but this is not always the case.
 Even if a tax resolution firm says that it has Enrolled Agents on staff, this is no guarantee that you will be represented by one.
 Most people who work for tax resolution firms have no special licensure and are not subject to any professional regulation.

-In most cases, it’s better to work out your tax debt problems directly with the IRS on your own, rather than hiring an agency to do it on your behalf.
+In most cases, it’s better to work out your back taxes problems directly with the IRS on your own, rather than hiring an agency to do it on your behalf.
 Depending on your situation, the process can be surprisingly simple — either pay the taxes due or set up an installment agreement to make monthly payments.

 However, there are legitimate income tax resolution firms that can help you with your tax burden as advertised.
 It is possible to reduce the amount of tax you need to pay the IRS in certain circumstances.
 A qualified tax resolution firm can get tax levies and liens removed quickly and painlessly and help you work toward true solutions.